ajitonelsonn/medgraph-navigator/README.md

 - "List 10 patients with their birthdates and genders"
 - "What is the most common race among patients?"
 - "Show me patients born in 2016"
+- "List patients that get diabetes and born in 1964"

 ### Analytics Dashboards